prasenjit-c/prasenjit-c.github.io/blogpages/hbm-nvidia-part2.md

 ### HBM Bandwidth Under the Lens: Threads, SMs, and Beyond

+To conduct the experiments and analyze HBM performance, I utilized a set of CUDA kernels.
+Starting with the benchmark code available at [RRZE-HPC GPU Benches](https://github.com/RRZE-HPC/gpu-benches/tree/1038c5d0d0f48cfe9912930d34eb2d8a31b72b9b/gpu-stream), I modified it to suit the specific needs of this study.
+The modifications allow for various bandwidth sensitivity analyses and the generation of NSight profiling reports.
+You can find the customized source code in my [GitHub repository](https://github.com/prasenjit-c/cuda-tests.git).
+The repository includes all the necessary instructions for building and executing the program.
+Additionally, I will provide a detailed guide to reproduce these experiments at the end of this blog post.

+The benchmark program comprises two primary kernels: a read kernel and a write kernel.
+The overall structure and logic closely resemble the program analyzed in [Part 1](https://prasenjit-c.github.io/blogpages/hbm-nvidia-part1) of this series.

+For this study, I conducted experiments on the Ampere A100 GPU and the Hopper H200 GPU, which is part of the Grace Hopper GH200 system.
+With this experimental setup in mind, let's now dive into the performance results and commence our analysis.

 ![A100 HBM BW Profile](/images/A100-HBM-BW-Chart1.png "A100 HBM2E BW")
 ![H200 HBM BW Profile](/images/H200-HBM-BW-Chart1.png "H200 HBM3E BW")
 ![Single SM HBM BW](/images/HBM-BW-1SM-Chart.png "HBM BW Single SM")